Britney (album): Singles

-Britney became Spears' first album not to produce a single US Billboard Hot 100 top-ten hit.
-Reportedly, Clear Channel Entertainment "punished" Spears for her management not choosing them as the tour promoter for the Dream Within a Dream Tour by blacklisting her on their radio stations, which greatly affected the performance of her subsequent singles, starting with "I'm a Slave 4 U".
-The song was released as the album's lead single on September 25, 2001 to critical acclaim.
+In the United States, Clear Channel Entertainment "punished" Spears for her management not choosing them as the tour promoter for the Dream Within a Dream Tour by blacklisting her on their radio stations, which greatly affected the performance of her subsequent singles, starting with "I'm a Slave 4 U".
+The song was released as the album's lead single on September 25, 2001, to critical acclaim.
 Due to the radio blacklist, it peaked only at number 27 on the US Billboard Hot 100, becoming Spears' first lead single not to peak within the top ten.
 It fared better internationally, debuting at number four on the UK Singles Chart and peaking within the top ten in 20 countries.
 Its accompanying music video was directed by Francis Lawrence, and received three nominations at the 2002 MTV Video Music Awards.